Viljo Vesterinen

-Viljo "Vili" Vesterinen (26 March 1907 in Terijoki – 18 May 1961 in Helsinki) was a Finnish accordionist and composer.
+Viljo "Vili" Vesterinen (26 March 1907 – 18 May 1961) was a Finnish accordionist and composer.

-Vesterinen studied piano and cello in Vyborg Music Institute, but as an accordionist he was self-taught.
+Vesterinen was born in Terijoki.
+He studied piano and cello at the Vyborg Music Institute, but as an accordionist he was self-taught.
 Vesterinen mainly played in different bands and theatres early in his career.
 Vesterinen made his first recordings in 1929.
-The most popular recording of Vesterinen is Säkkijärven polkka in 1939.
-Even though it is not Vesterinen's own song, his version of the song is the most popular among people.
+Vesterinen's most popular recording is Säkkijärven polkka (1939).
+Even though it is not Vesterinen's own song, his version of the song is one of its most popular renditions.
 Other popular songs are Metsäkukkia (1931), Hilpeä hanuri (1936) and Valssi menneiltä ajoilta (1939).
 Vesterinen made a total of 130 recordings during his career.
-Due to heavy use of alcohol and cigarettes his health deteriorated and later in his career he could not play accordion in same frequence as before.
+Heavy use of alcohol and cigarettes caused his health to deteriorate and affected his ability to play.

-Vesterinen also starred some movies.
-The movie Säkkijärven polkka (1955) tells about Vesterinen's life.
+Vesterinen also appeared in some films.
+The biopic Säkkijärven polkka (1955) is the story of Vesterinen's life.